-The Total Comparative Cost Per Pupil indicator is presented to allow the comparison of those costs included in a district's general fund and special revenue fund budget (early childhood program, demonstrably effective program, distance learning costs and instructional supplement costs) related to servicing the pupils on roll in the district (resident students plus those received from other districts less those sent out of district) that are considered comparable among school districts.
+The Total Comparative Cost Per Pupil indicator is presented to allow the comparison of those costs included in a district's general fund and special revenue fund budget (early childhood program, demonstrably effective program, distance learning costs and instructional supplemental costs) related to servicing the pupils on roll in the district (resident students plus those received from other districts less those sent out of district)

+that are considered comparable across school districts.
 The components of this total per pupil cost indicator are shown later in this document as separate indicators.
-The total per pupil cost includes classroom instruction, support services (attendance and social work, health, guidance, child study team, educational media/school library services, and improvement of instruction services), administration, (general, school and business administration), operations and maintenance of facilities, food services, extra-curricular activities, community and services.
-Current expenses are the instructional costs of regular and special programs offered to day students as well as the normal operating costs of the district.
+The total per pupil cost includes classroom instruction, support services (including attendance and social work, health, guidance, child study team, educational media/school library services, and improvement of instruction services), administration (general, school and business administration), operations and maintenance of facilities, food services, extra-curricular activities and community service.
+Current expenses are the instructional costs of regular and special programs offered to students as well as the normal operating costs of the district.
 The costs included in this calculation are the costs of governance, support, and instruction that are considered common to all school districts and generally are uniform among them.
+Examples of expenses that are part of this indicator include salaries and fringe benefits of staff, textbooks, supplies and materials, rentals, insurance, legal fees and other purchased professional, technical, and property services.
 Certain items that generally are not common and uniform between districts are excluded to allow the meaningful comparison of costs.
-The total cost includes the salaries and fringe benefits of staff, textbooks, supplies and materials, rentals, insurance, legal fees and other purchased professional, technical, and property services.
-The total cost is calculated as the total current expense budget plus early childhood programs, demonstrably effective programs, distance learning network costs and instructional supplement costs less pensions paid by the state on behalf of districts, local contribution to special revenue, tuition expenditures, interest payments on the lease purchase of buildings, transportation costs, residential costs and judgments against the school district.
+Expenses that are omitted from the calculation include pensions paid by the state on behalf of districts, local contribution to special revenue, tuition expenditures, interest payments on the lease purchase of buildings, transportation costs, residential costs and judgments against the school district.
 Also excluded from this per pupil calculation are equipment purchases, facilities acquisition and construction services, expenditures funded by restricted local, state (other than the special revenue funds noted above), and federal grants, and debt service expenditures.